Assimila/wpl-notebooks/statistics-on-resampled-data.md

 ## Example

-As a toy example, consider the case of a 3 sub-pixel mask, where sub-pixels 1 and 2 are correlated, and sub-pixel 3 is independent of the first two.
+As a toy example, consider the case where the pixel mask covers 3 sub-pixels, where sub-pixels 1 and 2 are correlated, and sub-pixel 3 is independent of the first two.

 Here $w_1 = w_2$, $\sigma_1 = \sigma_2$, and the correlation coefficients are given by